 - 1/3 cup Parmesan cheese shredded

-- Add chicken broth, chicken breast, spinach, roasted red peppers, parsley, garlic, oregano, salt, basil and pepper to a 2.5-4 quart slow cooker.
+- Add chicken broth, chicken breast, roasted red peppers, parsley, garlic, salt, oregano, basil and pepper to a 2.5-4 quart slow cooker.
 Cook on high for 3 hours or low for 6 hours until chicken is cooked through

 - Remove chicken from the slow cooker and shred with two forks.
 Place back into the slow cooker.

 - Whisk together the cream or milk and corn starch.
-Add to the slow cooker with the pasta.
+Add to the slow cooker with the pasta and spinach.

-- Turn to high and cook for 15-20 minutes until pasta is al dente or cooked to desired tenderness.
+- Turn to high and cook for 15-20 minutes until pasta is al dente or cooked to desired tenderness (this can take up to 30 minutes).
 Turn off, stir in cheese and serve immediately.